-Retrospectives are the agile team’s most powerful tool for facilitating continuous improvement.
-We’ve all encountered teams that make the same mistakes and suffer the same pain over and over again.
-The good news is that it’s possible for just about any team to break this cycle by investing as little as an hour a week in learning to use retrospectives to systematically and incrementally improve performance.
+Retrospectives are a scrum team’s most powerful tool for facilitating continuous improvement.
+We’ve all encountered teams making the same mistakes and suffering the same pain over and over again.
+The good news is that it’s possible to break this cycle by investing as little as one hour per week in a sprint retrospective.

-Agile teams continuously inspect and adapt, resulting in ever-improving performance, and happiness.
-The retrospective (some call it a meeting, while others refer to it as a ritual) that is held at the end of each and every sprint is the primary means by which the team is empowered to improve, as it allows learning and insights to be captured while experiences are fresh, and before negative patterns have a chance to harden in place.
+Scrum teams continuously inspect and adapt, resulting in ever-improving performance and happiness.
+The retrospective that is held at the end of each and every sprint is the primary means by which the team is empowered to improve.
+The retrospective allows learning and insights to be captured while experiences are fresh, and before negative patterns have a chance to harden in place.
 The goal of every retrospective is simple: to identify one or maybe two areas to improve, and to create an action plan to implement the changes.

-In contrast, agile teams hold retrospectives regularly, at all levels of a project.
+In contrast, scrum teams hold retrospectives regularly, at all levels of a project.
 Common types of retrospectives include:

 While generating the traditional laundry list may be initially cathartic, it quickly becomes frustrating to see the same items show up over and over:

 "Fixing bugs kept us from working on the new features."

 "It took too long to get database changes from the DBAs."

 It feels much better to identify a single area to improve, and then do something about it.
 Teams that effectively use retrospectives feel a strong sense of empowerment as they continually improve the way they work.